Death and Life: Description

-This is one of Klimt's central themes, central also to his time and to his contemporaries among them Edvard Munch and Egon Schiele.
-Klimt makes of it a modern dance of death, but unlike Schiele, he introduces a note of hope and reconciliation, instead of feeling threatened by the figure of death, his human beings seem to disregard it.
+The relationship of death and life is one of Klimt's central themes, central also to his time and to his contemporaries, among them Edvard Munch and Egon Schiele.

 The imagination of the artist is focused no longer on physical union, but rather on the expectation that precedes it.
 Perhaps this new found serenity is rooted in Klimt's own awareness of aging and closeness to death.
-But before the moment came when he chose to depict nothing more than moments of intense pleasure or miraculous beauty and youth.
+But before the moment came he chose to depict nothing more than moments of intense pleasure or miraculous beauty and youth.

-Climate protest

-On 15 November 2022 members of climate protest group Letzte Generation Österreich (Last Generation Austria) threw a black oily liquid onto the painting's protective glass, protesting "oil and gas drilling ... a death sentence to society"; one glued themself to the glass.
-The painting underneath remained undamaged.